mgaliar/minimega/src/user-administration.md

 ## User Administration

-### Updating users
+### Updating Users

 An administrator is able to click on the username on the table in the Users tab to update a user.
-They can update `First Name` or `Last Name`, `Role`, or `Resource Name(s)`.
+They can update `First Name` or `Last Name`, `Role`, `Experiment Names`, and `Resource Name(s)`.

-### Role
+### Roles

 `Global Admin` is the administrator level account and has access to all capabilities, to include user management.
-They also have access to all resources.
+Global Admins also have access to all resources.
+The following table provides a high-level overview of all the available roles and their access rights.

-Key: E - experiment resource, V - VM resource, U - user resource

 | Role              | Limits                                                                                                                   | List  |  Get  | Create | Update | Patch | Delete |
 |-------------------|:-------------------------------------------------------------------------------------------------------------------------|:-----:|:-----:|:------:|:------:|:-----:|:------:|